Phalee: Geography and Weather

-The region's habitat consists of Mizoram-Manipur-Kachin rain forests.
+The region's habitat consists of Mizoram-Manipur-Kachin rainforests.
 The area has a predominantly warm and temperate climate with dry winters and warm summers.
+The solar noon at this location is about 11.10 AM. in winter to 11.20 am in summer.
 It is a part of the Tropical and Subtropical Moist Broadleaf Forests biome.
-It has mean soil pH of 5.49 and 1.49 aridity index.
-The current organic carbon content in the soil (within the top 2 M) is about 584,080 tonnes; the net primary productivity is about 20,882 Tonnes of carbon which is the rate at which the carbon is accumulating as biomass in live plants.
+It has a mean soil pH of 5.49 and 1.49 aridity index.
+The current organic carbon content in the soil (within the top 2 M) is about 584,080 tonnes; the net primary productivity is about 20,882 Tonnes of carbon, which is the rate at which the carbon is accumulating as biomass in live plants.
 The total annual evatranspiration is estimated to be 619 kg water per m2.
-It is the water moves from this village.
+It is the water that moves from this village.

 Demography

 As per 2011 census, the village has a total of 794 households with 3742 persons of which 1934 are male while 1808 are female.
 Of the total population, 11.60% are in the age group of 0–6 years.
 The average sex ratio of the village is 904 female per 1000 male.
 The literacy rate of the village is 81.35%.
 The male literacy stands at 84.64% while female literacy rate was 77.84%.